mathsemilio/c-programming-language-book-source-files/README.md

 *For more info on the book, refer to this <a href="https://en.wikipedia.org/wiki/The_C_Programming_Language">link.</a>*

 ## Repository organization
 This repository is organized in folders that reflects each chapter in the book.
+Inside the each folder, there are folders for each section of a particular chapter (E.g. 1.1, 1.2, etc).
-Inside the each chapter folder, there are other folders containing the C source files featured in the book.
+Inside them, there are folders corresponding the name of a C program as shown in the book.